owaisishtiaqsiddiqui/Evaluating-expectation-values-in-Qiskit/README.md

 $$\langle\Psi| M |\Psi\rangle = \sum_{i} P_{i} m_{i} $$

 $$\langle M \rangle = (+1)P_{+} - (-1)P_{-} = P_{+} + P_{-} $$

+The above equations we ve written describe the process of calculating the expectation value of an operator M in quantum mechanics.
+In the context of quantum computing, this process is often done by preparing a quantum state |Ψ⟩, applying the operator M, and then measuring the resulting state.

+In your case, M is defined as M = P+ - P-, where P+ and P- are projectors onto the +1 and -1 eigenstates of M, respectively.
+The expectation value of M is then given by ⟨M⟩ = ⟨Ψ|M|Ψ⟩ = P+ - P-